Executive Research Initiative

 Introduction

-Thanks for stepping up to participate in this research.
-You’re now part of something that started with a few asking, “Could we make Samurai training digital?”
-I asked why.
-Many said my earlier live workshops changed their lives and they wanted to share it.
+You’re now part of a research project that started a few years ago when Facilitators asked me to make the Samurai training from my book digital during COVID.
+Many said earlier workshops changed their lives and they wanted to share it.
 So, I said yes, uploaded it, and figured that was that.

 I was wrong.